Police Issue Alert For Man Who Went Missing More Than A Week Ago In Area

-A 65-year-old woman has gone missing in Northern Westchester and authorities are asking the public's help in locating her.
+A 65-year-old man has gone missing in Northern Westchester and authorities are asking the public's help in locating her.

 Wayne R. Rogers of Croton-on-Hudson was last seen in the Yorktown area on Friday, Nov.
 6.